wrenparismoe/sorting-algorithms/README.md

 ## Procedure

-1. Each sorting algorithm was timed in nanoseconds over ten trials using Java's System.nanoTime().
+Each sorting algorithm was timed in nanoseconds over ten trials using Java's System.nanoTime().
 Below is code for the timing mechanism used to record the algorithm's runtime.
-Java code:

 ``` Java
 for(n = 1; n < 10000000; n*10){